srdtrk/cw-ica-controller/README.md

 }
 ```

-(`Stargate` allows the user to submit any protobuf message to the host chain.)
+(`CosmosMsg::Stargate` allows the user to submit any protobuf message to the host chain.)

 Here is an example execute message that delegates tokens to a validator on the host chain and then votes on a proposal (atomically).